 To summarize, if all mass flow rates are zero, the balance equations for stream variables (C.1) and for flows (C.2) are identically fulfilled.
-In such a case, any value of h{mix} fulfills (C.1), i.e., a unique mathematical solution does not exist.
+In such a case, any value of $h{\rm mix}$ fulfills (C.1), i.e., a unique mathematical solution does not exist.
 This specification only requires that a solution fulfills the balance equations.
 Additionally, a recommendation is given to compute all unknowns in a unique way, by providing an explicit formula for inStream.
-Due to the definition, that only flows where the corresponding min attribute is neither zero nor positive enter this formula, a meaningful physical result is always obtained, even in case of zero mass flow rate.
-As a side effect, non-linear equation systems are automatically removed in special cases, like sensors or uni-directional flow, without any symbolic transformations (no equation must be analyzed; only the min attributes of the corresponding flow variables).
+Due to the definition, that only flows where the corresponding min-attribute is neither zero nor positive enter this formula, a meaningful physical result is always obtained, even in case of zero mass flow rate.
+As a side effect, non-linear equation systems are automatically removed in special cases, like sensors or uni-directional flow, without any symbolic transformations (no need to analyze any equation; only the min-attributes of the corresponding flow variables).